-Unitron announced their new 'Coach' App in mid-2020, which was designed to help new users with their hearing aid management.
+There are now many hearing aid apps with maintenance tips integrated into features.
 A virtual PA system that will send you notifications on when to clean your devices and when to charge your batteries.
 A simple concept, but a massive step in increasing confidence in hearing aid users and also promoting essential maintenance to prolong the life of the devices.
-I think these apps will only increase as we head into 2021 and beyond.

 Hearing aids don’t like moisture, therefore always take off your hearing aids before bathing or swimming and store them in a safe place.
 Because of the high ambient humidity of a bathroom, make sure that the safe place is away from such an environment.

-The small particles that are in makeup and hairspray can block hearing aid microphones input and volume control access.
+The small particles that are in makeup and hairspray can block the hearing aid microphone's input and volume control access.
 With this in mind, remove your hearing aids before you use any of these products.

 When you are not wearing your hearing aids store them safely out of reach from children and pets.
 If you don’t deactivate your hearing aids when you are not using them the high sounds might irritate and upset some dogs.

 When you are not wearing your hearing aids ensure that they are stored within your case or drying set.
-This will protect them from damage, dust and dirt.
-If you are planning on not using them for a longer period of time – remove your batteries.
+This will protect them from damage, dust, and dirt.
+If you are planning on not using them for a longer period – remove your batteries.

 If you think your hearing aids have moisture inside, and you’re unable to solve the issue by wiping them dry, try using a dehumidifier overnight.
 A dehumidifier can be hugely beneficial to the life of your hearing aids - they are a great investment!
 Remember to pack your case and dehumidifier when travelling, so you can maintain great hearing aid management wherever you are.